Product Owner, UX Designer, DevOps Team

 Premortem is an analytical / thought experiment technique, which is frequently used for risk management, strategic or product decision evaluation.

-The method originates from Gary Klein (HBR article) and was made popular by.
-The Nobel winner Daniel Kahneman in his book “Thinking Fast and Slow”.
+The method originates from Gary Klein (HBR article) and was made popular by the Nobel price winner Daniel Kahneman in his book “Thinking Fast and Slow”.

 The practice is very similar to the black hat in the Six Thinking Hats brainstorming approach or the News Headlines.
 The News Headlines is a really a variation of the premortem practice using visual facilitation.